-For real-time filesystems, this parameter is ignored.

-For more information about direct I/O, see O_DIRECT in the open(2) man page.

-POLICIES

-Specifies the names of the configuration objects defining policies for this filesystem.
+POLICIES Specifies the names of the configuration objects defining policies for this filesystem.
 Policies are defined with policy objects (see "policy Object").
 The POLICIES parameter is required; there is no default value.
 A policy can be unique to each DMF-managed filesystem or it can be reused numerous times.

-POSIX FADVISE SIZE

-Specifies the number of bytes after which DMF will call posix_fadvise() with advice POSIX_FADV_DONTNEED when recalling files.
+This parameter does not apply to filesystems with a MIGRATION_LEVEL of archive.
+POSIX_FADVISE_SIZE Specifies the number of bytes after which DMF will call posix_fadvise() with advice POSIX_FADV_DONTNEED when recalling files.
 The minimum value is 0, which means that posix_fadvise is never used.
 The maximum value is 18446744073709551615.
-The default is 1000000000, which will call posix_fadvise after each 100,000,000 bytes (approximately) it has written to the file.
+The default is 100000000, which will call posix_fadvise after each 100,000,000 bytes (approximately) it has written to the file.
 DMF does not synchronize the file at this point.
 If POSIX_FADVISE_SIZE is set to a nonzero value, DMF will also call posix_fadvise when a region is made online.
 Setting this parameter to a small, nonzero value may have an adverse affect on performance.
-See the posix_fadvise(2) man page for more information.

-TASK_GROUPS

-Names the task groups that contain tasks the daemon should run.
+See the posix_fadvise(2) man page for more information. posix_radvise(z) man page for more mormation.
+TASK_GROUPS Names the task groups that contain tasks the daemon should run when MIGRATION_LEVEL is set to auto.
 They are configured as taskgroup objects.
 There is no default.
 There are no defined tasks for filesystems.

-USE_UNIFIED_BUFFER
+TASK_GROUPS USE_UNIFIED_BUFFER Names the task groups that contain tasks the daemon should run when MIGRATION_LEVEL is set to auto.
+They are configured as taskgroup objects.
+There is no Names the task groups that contain tasks the daemon should run when MIGRATION_LEVEL is set to auto.
+They are configured as taskgroup objects.
+There is no default.
+There are no defined tasks for filesystems.
 Determines how DMF manages its buffers when recalling files on this filesystem.
-The value can be one of the following:

-- on, which means that DMF will use the same buffer for reading and writing and BUFFERED_IO_SIZE is ignored when recalling files.
+The value can be one Names the task groups that contain tasks the daemon should run when MIGRATION_LEVEL is set to auto.
+They are configured as taskgroup objects.
+There is no default.
+There are no defined tasks for filesystems.
+Determines how DMF manages its buffers when recalling files on this filesystem.
+The value can be one of the following: on, which means that DMF will use the same buffer for reading and writing and BUFFERED_IO_SIZE is ignored when recalling files.
 Setting the value to on will cause the size of I/O requests to be small when recalling data from a disk, DCM, or FTP MSP.
-The default setting is on. - off, which means that DMF uses separate buffers for reading and writing during recall.
-That is, DMF reads data from its backing store (such as tape) into a buffer and then copies the data into another buffer for writing.
-An additional thread for writing is also
+The reads data from its backing store (such as tape) into a buffer and then copies the data into another buffer for writing.
+An additional thread for writing is also used.